How to handle employee resignation and notice periods in Ireland

 - Retrieve business property: Retrieve any important items from the departing employee.
 These items could include security passes, tools, computers, devices, or their uniform.

 You must also arrange the employee’s final wage payment.
-Failing to do so, even for someone leaving your business, can result in a Workplace Relations Commission (WRC) claim.
+Failing to do so, even for someone leaving your organisation, can result in a Workplace Relations Commission claim for non-payment of wages.

 Lastly, try to end your professional relationship with the employee on a positive note.
-After all, they may one day return to work for your business.
+After all, they may one day return to work for your organisation.